 Keep in mind that most of us have experienced moments and glimpses of the state we might define as “enlightened.”
 A knowing, however fleeting, of something larger, deeper, more profound can give us a sudden experience of complete well-being.
 Look forward to discovering, or allowing, more enlightened awareness into your life, in whatever shape or form it turns out to be.

 About the Author

-Jaden Rose Phoenix, author of Beyond Human: Claiming the Power and Magic of Your Limitless Self, internationally-respected master teacher and alchemist, is founder of Alchemy Wisdom - a healing arts center focused on creating life-changing transformation for clients.
+Jaden Rose Phoenix, the author of Beyond Human: Claiming the Power and Magic of Your Limitless Self, internationally-respected master teacher and alchemist, is founder of Alchemy Wisdom - a healing arts center focused on creating life-changing transformation for clients.
 A student of ancient and modern alchemy and consciousness technologies, her workshops and classes are prized for their simple, down-to-earth approach to exploring and harnessing the potential of consciousness.
-You can follow Jaden on Facebook and Twitter.